Skip to Content

 The horse breeds involved in these racing styles also vary.
 Harness racing predominantly features the versatile and agile Standardbred breed, known for its exceptional trotting and pacing abilities.
 In contrast, thoroughbred racing showcases the speed and stamina of Thoroughbreds, a breed specifically developed for flat-out galloping.

-Training and race preparation for each racing style is tailored to the unique requirements of the respective sport.
+Training and race preparation for each racing style are tailored to the unique requirements of the respective sport.
 Harness racing horses undergo rigorous training to master their specific gait, either trotting or pacing and learn to work in harmony with their drivers.
-This process often involves building up the horse’s strength, stamina, and coordination, as well as refining their response to the driver’s commands.
+This process often involves building up the horse’s strength, stamina, and coordination and refining their response to the driver’s commands.

 Thoroughbred racehorses, on the other hand, are trained to reach top speeds while carrying a jockey.
 Their training focuses on developing their galloping ability, cardiovascular fitness, and overall strength to endure high-intensity races.
 Additionally, jockeys must learn to communicate with their horses effectively, guiding them through the race while conserving their energy for the final sprint.